-After being involved in a South Carolina car accident it’s highly likely that no matter your role in causing the accident you will be requested by an insurance company to submit to an independent medical exam, or IME.
+After being involved in a South Carolina car accident it’s highly likely that no matter your role in causing the accident an insurance company will request you to submit to an independent medical exam, or IME.
 Unfortunately, insurance companies are usually contractually able to demand Independent Medical Exams, but there are things you can do to protect your car accident claim, even when you must undergo an IME.

 After being in a South Carolina car accident, it can be nerve racking to receive the official request for an independent medical exam.
 For one, despite “independent’ being in the name, it’s clear that the insurance company will do everything in their power to benefit from the results of the independent medical exam.